-Jennifer Wen Ma was born in 1973 in Beijing, China, moved to the United State in 1986, and received her Master of Fine Art degree in 1999 from Pratt Institute, New York.
-She works and lives between New York and Beijing.
-Maís interdisciplinary practice bridges varied media such as installation, video, drawing, performance, public art, and fashion design; often bringing together unlikely elements in a single piece, creating sensitive, poetic and poignant works.
+Jennifer Wen Ma (1973, Beijing, China) is a visual artist who moved to the United States in 1986 and received her Master of Fine Art degree in 1999 from Pratt Institute, New York.
+Ma works and lives between New York and Beijing.
+Ma’s interdisciplinary practice bridges varied media such as installation, drawing, video, public art, design, performance, and theatre; she often brings together unlikely elements in a single piece, creating sensitive, poetic and poignant works.